heimrichhannot/contao-encore-bundle/README.md

 // assign jQuery to a global for legacy modules window.$ = window.jQuery = $;
 ```
-> If you use jQuery in webpack, you can deactive in the contao page layout to don't have include it twice.
+> If you use jQuery in webpack, you can deactivate it in the contao page layout in order to avoid including it twice.

 ### Make encore bundle an optional dependency